 Mushroom Pizza with Havarti Cheese, Fresh Herbs, and White Truffle Oil

+Oh lord, this pizza.
 Havarti cheese, sauteed shiitake and baby bella mushrooms, fresh rosemary and thyme, and a little drizzle of white truffle oil for good measure.

 This pizza could single-handedly destroy a wedding diet (you know…if I was on one).
 I’m pretty sure Connor was ready to propose all over again after I tested this recipe on him.
 If that’s not a ringing endorsement–pun intended–I’m not sure what is.
 It is the best homemade pizza I’ve ever made.
 EVER.